 To help facilitate the renewable projects required by the renewable energy portfolio standard, the PUCN established the Temporary Renewable Energy Development (TRED) Program.
 The TRED Program is meant to insure prompt payment to renewable energy providers in order to encourage completion of renewable energy projects.
 The TRED Program establishes: (1) a TRED charge, allowing investor-owned utilities to collect revenue from electricity customers to pay for renewable energy separate from other wholesale power purchased by the electric utilities; and (2) an independent TRED trust to receive the proceeds from the TRED charge and remit payment to renewable energy projects that deliver renewable energy to purchasing electric utilities.

-NV Energy and Shell Energy, which provides power to Barrick Goldstrike, Turquoise Ridge, and Cortez Mines, were in compliance for program year 2013 for solar and non-solar components of the Nevada RPS.
-In 2012, NV Energy met its solar and non-solar RPS requirements, while Shell Energy met its solar RPS requirement but not its non-solar requirements.
+NV Energy and Shell Energy, which provides power to Barrick Goldstrike, Turquoise Ridge, and Cortez Mines, were in compliance for program years 2014 and 2013 for solar and non-solar components of the Nevada RPS.

 *The statutes define "energy recovery processes" as electricity generating systems with a nameplate capacity of 15 megawatts or less that convert the otherwise lost energy from "the heat from exhaust stacks or pipes used for engines or manufacturing or industrial processes; or the reduction of high pressure in water or gas pipelines before the distribution of the water or gas."
 To qualify, the system cannot use additional fossil fuel or require a combustion process to generate the electricity.